-- Identity errors (wrong name, wrong social security number, incorrect accounts due to identity theft, etc.)
+- Identity errors such as wrong name, wrong social security number, incorrect accounts due to identity theft, etc.

-- Incorrect reporting of account status (closed accounts reported as open, credit accounts that are incorrectly reported as delinquent, same debt recorded more than once, etc.)
+- Incorrect reporting of account status like closed accounts reported as open, credit accounts that are incorrectly reported as delinquent, same debt recorded more than once, etc.

-- Data management errors (reinsertion of incorrect information after it was corrected, accounts that appear multiple times with different creditors or late payments, etc.)
+- Data management errors including the reinsertion of incorrect information after it was corrected, accounts that appear multiple times with different creditors or late payments, etc.

-- Balance errors (accounts with an incorrect current balance or incorrect credit limit)
+- Balance errors such as accounts with an incorrect current balance or incorrect credit limit

 What Should You Do if You Find an Error on Your Credit Report?